awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-kinesisstreams-gluejob/README.md

 ### Glue Table

 -   A Table with storage descriptor and table input properties using the schema details provided for the records in the Kinesis Data Streams

+### IAM Role

+-   A job execution role that has privileges to read the ETL script from the S3 bucket location, read from the Kinesis Stream, and execute the Glue Job.
+The permissions to write to a specific location, is not configured by the construct.

 ## Architecture